 In 2018, under Vergote’s direction, Christine Frederick qualified to the final round of the NCAA Outdoor Track and Field Championships in the 10k.
 In 2016, Vergote led a young women’s cross country team to the verge of clinching a berth to the NCAA Championships.
 Boasting a roster littered with talented underclassmen and great senior leadership, Ohio State registered a sixth-place showing at the Great Lakes Regional, falling just short of a bid to the Big Dance.

 In 2015, Vergote coached the women’s cross country team to an eighth-place showing at the Great Lakes Regional in Madison, Wisconsin, led all season by the Minagawa twins, Minori and Sakiko, who paced the Scarlet and Gray during their final season on campus.

-In the fall of 2014, Vergote led the Ohio State’s women’s cross country team to its second-ever appearance at the NCAA Championships, finishing 26th overall.
+In the fall of 2014, Vergote led the Ohio State’s women’s cross country team to its second appearance at the NCAA Championships, finishing 26th overall.
 In that same season, the team earned a fourth-place finish at the Big Ten Championships, equaling the best team finish at the conference championships in school history.
-The team cracked the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Top 20 for the first time, peaking at No. 19 in the rankings.
+The Buckeyes cracked the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) Top 20 for the first time, peaking at No. 19 in the rankings.

 OSU featured a close-knit, veteran group in 2014, led by seniors Katie Borchers and Michelle Thomas.
 Borchers became the first two-time All-American, All-Great Lakes region and All-Big Ten performer in school history, while Thomas collected the third All-Region award of her career.